Ethics review of machine learning in children’s social care

 The output of the review will be recommendations for the ethical use of machine learning in children’s social care, for example, exploring technical and non-technical solutions to the problems of AI explainability, bias, discrimination, inaccuracy, and poor data quality.
 The project will include a literature review and engagement with the relevant research communities in the UK and internationally.

-It is expected to be available in Autumn 2019.
+It is expected to be available early in 2020.